Alcohol Detox: Definition, Stages, Types, Medications, Side Effects, Timeline

 Common Side Effects of Alcohol Detox

-• Anxiety: Anxiety is increased nervousness and restlessness that occur as the brain adjusts to reduced levels of gamma-aminobutyric acid (GABA), which alcohol enhances.
-A study in Alcoholism: Clinical and Experimental Research links alcohol withdrawal to heightened anxiety due to GABA receptor dysregulation.
+- Anxiety: Anxiety occurs as the brain adjusts to lower GABA levels, which alcohol typically enhances.
+A study in Alcoholism: Clinical and Experimental Research links withdrawal to GABA receptor dysregulation and heightened anxiety.

 Severe Side Effects of Alcohol Detox